Waterside restaurants are SO Sydney. Here are our top 15.

 From Palm Beach to Woolloomooloo, one thing’s for certain – Sydneysiders are blessed with an incredible array of seaside views.
 For the times when the sun is out, the water is glistening and a long, lavish meal is calling your name, look no further.
 Here are the very best waterside restaurants to check out in 2019.

-Retaining two hat status since 2004, Head Chef Giovanni Pilu and his team are certainly doing a thing or two right on Sydney’s Northern Beaches.
-Maybe it’s the impeccable Sardinian inspired menu.
+Retaining its two hat status since 2004, Head Chef Giovanni Pilu and his team are certainly doing a thing or two right on Sydney’s Northern Beaches.
+Maybe it’s the impeccable Sardinian menu.
 Or perhaps the waves crashing before you on Freshwater beach.
 Whatever the reason, if you haven’t yet dined at Pilu, put it on your foodie bucket list.

 Pilu at Freshwater, Moore Rd, Freshwater NSW 2096.
 Open for lunch Tues-Sun from 12 noon and dinner Tues-Sat from 6pm